I Can't Sleep at Night

-"I Can't Sleep at Night" was written by Dannii Minogue, Rob Davis and Jewels & Stone for Minogue's fifth studio album Club Disco and included on the greatest hits compilation, The Hits & Beyond (2006).
+"I Can't Sleep at Night" is a song by Dannii Minogue.
+It was written by Minogue, Rob Davis and Jewels & Stone for Minogue's fifth studio album Club Disco and included on her greatest hits compilation, The Hits & Beyond (2006).
 On 8 January 2007, the song and its remixes were released as a digital download in Australia, the United Kingdom and North America.
-The Radio Edit of the song features minor mixing and production differences and is the version featured in the music video.
+The radio edit of the song features minor mixing and production differences and is the version featured in the music video.

 Music video

 A music video was produced for the song.
 Directed by Ulf Buddensieck, the video features Minogue in a house waiting for someone.
 It begins with Minogue staring longingly outside of her home, but as the video progresses she becomes tired of waiting and falls asleep as her mobile phone begins to ring.
 The music video was released commercially on The Hits & Beyond special edition companion DVD, released in June 2006.